Power & Social Change Lab

 Noya Kislev, Graduate student

-I am a PhD student in social psychology at the IDC Herzliya, supervised by Tamar Saguy.
+I am a PhD student in social psychology at Reichman University, supervised by Dr. Tamar Saguy.
 I received my B.A. in Psychology and M.A. in Social Psychology from IDC Herzliya.
 My research interests include gender stereotypes, gender development among children and gender-typing processes induced by parents, environment and culture.
 In particular, I am interested in effective ways to change gender-typing of children.

-I am currently a Ph.D. candidate (and assistant lecturer) in the department of Social Psychology at Eotvos Lorand University (ELTE), Budapest, Hungary, under the supervision of Tamar Saguy, Eran Halperin and Anna Kende.
+I an assistant professor in the department of Social Psychology at Eotvos Lorand University (ELTE), Budapest, Hungary.
+I received by PhD from ELTE, under the supervision of Tamar Saguy, Eran Halperin and Anna Kende.
 My general research interests are different aspects of intergroup relations, particularly involving groups in conflict (e.g., the Israeli-Palestinian conflict), minority and majority members in a society (e.g., the Roma and non-Roma in Eastern Europe, African Americans or Muslims and Whites in the U.S.), or gender norms.
 In my dissertation research, I investigate the psychological and intergroup processes that underlie the phenomenon of witnessing and (not) confronting prejudice and discrimination as a bystander.
 See my personal page here.

 Siwar Aslih (Alumni)